-In the context of learning a new concept, the conversion effect occurs for students who have expressed a stronger Read/Write preference and stronger Visual preference with a behaviours prioritising reading and looking at diagrams, respectively.
-This suggests that students are intuitively choosing the approach that willill help them learn more efficiently and is in line with the findings from neuroscience that observed the conversion effect [8].
-The conversion effect is also supported by empirical eye tracking studies of verbalisers and visualizers which showed that students with strong Visual preferences spent more time looking at diagrams while students with stronger Read/Write preferences spent more time looking a text [9].
-This finding suggests that in order to effectively support the learning for students with strong Read/Write and Visual preference lectures have to ensure that they present balanced materials that contain both visual and read/write content.
+Meanwhile, within the context of learning a new concept, the conversion effect emerged with students who expressed stronger read/write and visual preferences, with the attendant behaviours prioritising reading and looking at diagrams, respectively.
+This suggests that students intuitively choose the approach that will help them learn more efficiently, which is in line with the findings from neuroscience where the conversion effect was observed [8].
+The notion of the conversion effect was also supported by various empirical eye tracking studies related to verbalisers and visualisers, which demonstrated that students with strong visual preferences spend more time looking at diagrams, while those with stronger read/write preferences spend more time looking at text [9].
+This finding suggests that in order to effectively support the learning for students with strong read/write and visual preferences, lecturers must ensure that they present balanced materials that contain both visual and read/write content.

-What is somewhat surprising is that the conversion effect was not present for students with stronger Auditory preference who were more likely to attempt learning a new concept by reading about it rather than rely on an auditory input such as an explanation.
-This convergence was present when students with stronger Auditory attempt to revise a concept they have already learned, but not when first attempting to learn it.
-Perhaps, auditory students need to reflect on their learning in order to consolidate their understanding and this happens more effectively when they are revising.
+Again somewhat surprisingly, the conversion effect was not present for students with a stronger auditory preference, who were more likely to attempt learning a new concept by reading about it rather than rely on an auditory input, such as an explanation.
+This convergence was present when students with a stronger auditory preference attempted to revise a concept they had already learned, but not when first attempting to learn it.
+This implies that auditory students need to reflect on their learning in order to consolidate their understanding and that this happens more effectively when they are revising.

-In fact, it is students with strong Read/Write and Kinaesthetic preferences that seem to rely on Auditory input when learning a new concept by preferring to have things explained to them.
-Although the practical effect size for this behaviour is moderate to low, it suggests that traditional lectures or materials with an auditory component will be well suited in supporting these groups of students.
-It appears that students with stronger read/write, auditory and kinaesthetic preferences may adopt learning strategies that do not always align with their expressed learning preferences.
-This is perhaps, in part explained by the large proportion of multimodal students in the sample and, it is therefore, not surprising that they adopt a range of learning strategies.
+In fact, it is the students with strong read/write and kinaesthetic preferences that would appear to rely on auditory input when learning a new concept, generally in terms of having things explained to them.
+While the practical effect size for this behaviour was moderate to low, the implication is that traditional lectures or materials with an auditory component will be appropriate for supporting these groups of students.
+It would appear that students with stronger read/write, auditory and kinaesthetic preferences may adopt learning strategies that do not always align with their expressed learning preferences.
+This could perhaps be partially explained by the large proportion of multi-modal students in the sample, who, naturally, tend to adopt a range of learning strategies.

-As mentioned earlier, the conversion effect is present for Auditory students when revising concepts with students with stronger Auditory preference being more likely to adopt it.
-Somewhat surprisingly, students with stronger Read/Write preference were also likely to adopt this behaviour when revising possibly due to the biased nature of the question which describes behaviour that includes both read/write and auditory aspects.
+As noted above, the conversion effect was found to be present for auditory-leaning students when revising concepts, with students with a stronger auditory preference being more likely to experience it.
+Somewhat surprisingly, students with a stronger read/write preference were also likely to adopt this behaviour when revising, possibly due to the biased nature of the question, which described behaviour that includes both read/write and auditory aspects.

-It is worth noting that students with strong Kinaesthetic preference were the only group that did not show support for the convergence theory in any of the context tested, although they were significantly more likely to adopt an Auditory approach to learning a new concept.
-Further research is required to identify further ways in which in which kinaesthetic students learning can be supported.
+It is worth noting that students with a strong kinaesthetic preference were the only group that did not support the convergence theory within any of the contexts tested, while they were significantly more likely to adopt an auditory approach when learning a new concept.
+Further research is required to identify further ways in which the learning of kinaesthetic-leaning students can be supported.

 Conclusions